-7.6 The Parish has a high proportion of very good quality versatile Grade 2 farmland which should be protected as an important natural resource and how it is used is vital to sustainable development.
+7.8 The Parish has a high proportion of very good quality versatile Grade 2 farmland which should be protected as an important natural resource and how it is used is vital to sustainable development.
 It has an important economic value to the area and serves to create and preserve an attractive rural landscape.
 The UDC Local Plan 2005 Policy SP7 - The Countryside applies to all those areas beyond the Green Belt that are not within the settlement or other site boundaries.
 Planning permission will only be given for development that needs to take place there, or is appropriate to a rural area.
 As such there is no need for a separate policy in this Plan.
 However, this Plan sets out the following general policy relating to agricultural and farming.

-Policy STEB15 | Farm Diversification/Improvement
+Policy STEB17 | Farm Diversification/Improvement

-Where applications are necessary for farm diversification or improvement that will demonstrably improve farm sustainability and/or increase employment opportunities, they will be supported where they sustain and are not detrimental to local landscape character and heritage.
+Where applications are necessary for farm diversification or improvement that will demonstrably improve farm sustainability and/or increase employment opportunities, they will be supported where they sustain and are not detrimental to local landscape character and heritage and they should be in accordance with other policies in this Plan.